Daniel Maslany: Films/television

 Maslany made his on-screen debut in the 2000 film Skipped Parts, playing character Petey Pierce.
 He later appeared in several television series and films, including Renegadepress.com, Corner Gas, and Chained.

 In 2016 he played Bondurant in the short-lived Toronto series Four in the Morning.

 Joining the cast of the series Murdoch Mysteries in 2017, Maslany took on the character of Llewellyn Watts, a police detective.

 He played Townes Linderman in the YouTube Premium series Impulse.

 Other works

 Daniel Maslany worked as executive producer, second assistant director and composer for the short film, Shut Up (2019).
 He also composed the music of the short film, 90/91 (post-production).

 Maslany has also been a Combat Improv performer.

 Awards

 Maslany won the Regina's Mayor's Arts & Business Award for Emerging Artist in 2008.

 Personal life

-Maslany lives in Toronto, Ontario with his wife, Lucy Adele Hill, actress and writer.
+Maslany lives in Toronto, Ontario with his wife, Lucy Adele Hill, who is an actress and writer.